jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

    c.
 GUI editors
    d.
 Stream Editors

-3. Emacs at its core is what?
+3. What type of editor is GNU Nano?
-   a.
-A fine operating system in need of a good editor
+   a. stream
-   b.
-The heart and soul of hackers
+   b. text
    c.
-An interpreter for Emacs Lisp
+A small one
-   d.
-A C program
+   d. file

 4. Who created the vi editor?
    a.
 Richard Stallman, 1984